-- Applicant fulfils all programme requirements and should be granted access to the online catalogue, once the IO has carried out an interview with the applicant → change application status to 'Accepted'; - 2.
-Information is unclear or clarifications are needed → change application status to 'On Hold' and clarify the necessary elements through a phone interview or over email; - 3.
-The application has incomplete fields, lacks the CV or the Business Plan → change application status to 'Back to Applicant' and request the necessary changes/clarifications from the applicant. - 4.
-Selected IO is not in a position to accept entrepreneur1 or IO is terminating its contract → change application status to 'Back to Applicant' and advise applicant to apply with another IO or change the IO of the applicant yourself. - 5.
-If an application is ineligible, inappropriate or irrelevant (e.g. the entrepreneur registered with this programme by mistake) → change application status to 'Refused'.
+- Applicant fulfils all programme requirements and should be granted access to the online catalogue, once the IO has carried out an interview with the applicant → change application status to 'Accepted'; - Information is unclear or clarifications are needed → change application status to 'On Hold' and clarify the necessary elements through a video interview in addition to other means of communication such as email; - 3.
+The application has incomplete fields, lacks the CV or the Business Plan → change application status to 'Back to Applicant' and request the necessary changes/clarifications from the applicant. - Selected IO is not in a position to accept entrepreneur or IO is terminating its contract → change application status to 'Back to Applicant' and advise applicant to apply with another IO or change the IO of the applicant yourself. - 5.
+If an application is ineligible, inappropriate or irrelevant (e.g. the entrepreneur registered with this programme by mistake) $\rightarrow$ change application status to 'Refused'.